PhysioLabXR/PhysioLabXRDocs/source/PsychoPy.rst

    - **Incorrect**: value set to be 4.
 Indicating the input answer does not align with the ground truth (the answer is incorrect)

-- **Trail End**: value set to be 15, indicate the time set for a single trail has passed.
+- **Trial End**: value set to be 15, indicate the time set for a single trial has passed.
 - **Experiment End**: value set to be 21.
-Indicating the end of the experiment with the fact that all of the trails has being completed.
+Indicating the end of the experiment with the fact that all of the trials has being completed.

 An illustration of all the event markers are show below: